Australia’s Redback Spider (Latrodectus hasselti)

 There is probably no spider better known in Australia than the Redback.
 It lives Australia wide, is more common around us than in the bush, and is the subject of many myths, fables, and even has had a song penned in its honour.

-The strength of Redback silk makes their homes very easy to identify compared with other ‘cobwebs’ in the garage or under the house.
-They like dry dark places, and whether it be an old tire, or under the workbench, they find our homes very good haunts to construct their perfect traps.
+The strength of Redback spider silk makes their homes very easy to identify compared with other flimsy ‘cobwebs’ of other spiders in the garage or under the house.
+The silken lines are noticeably hard to break, and always under tension.
+These spiders like dry dark places, and whether it be an old tire, or under the workbench, they find our homes very good haunts to construct their perfect traps.

 Identify these and other Australian spiders easily with Minibeast Wildlife’s new Spidentify app!